ZeningTeng/group-assignment/README.md

 | **Typography**  | Bootstrap classes used for text styling and layout spacing.                |

 ---
+## How to use
+To start react
+In your vsCode editor: 1.cd your/assignment/location/group-assignment/my-app
+2.npm start
+You might want to install react before you do this. all assets are in my-app/public and all frontend files are in my-app/src Backends files in group-assignment/server
 ## Dependencies
 - **Bootstrap 5 (CDN)**
 - **Bootstrap Icons (CDN)**